-West Texas Gunman Identified
+West Texas gunman identified

 Latest Weather Blog

-West Texas Gunman Identified
+West Texas gunman identified

 ODESSA, TEXAS- Odessa police say the man who killed seven people in West Texas has been identified as Seth Aaron Ator.